leezhieng/digital-footprint-deleter/README.md

 - You can tweak the `repeatCount` value to delete more or fewer comments.
 - You can also adjust the jitter and delay settings if needed, but it’s best to leave them as-is unless you know what you’re doing.
 - Do not minimize the browser.
 The script requires the page to be actively rendered to find the popup menu.
-If you see a "Could not find element" error, ensure the tab is visible and not in the background.
+If you see a "Could not find element" error, ensure the browser is not minimized.

 ## Compatibility